ewallace/Ssd1_CRACanalysis_2020/README.md

 Unfortunately, due to a bug that we have not been able to fix, this pipeline script needs to be run *twice* for all tasks to complete.
 We think the bug arises from the `ruffus` pipeline not waiting for `novoalign` to finish running, so that the first time the script runs all steps before genomic alignment, but those post-alignment return errors.
 Then the second time the pipeline runs, the post-alignment tasks run to completion (#overlyhonestmethods).

-# Organisation of this repository
+# Contents of this repository

 Data and code is organised into subdirectories, whose contents are briefly mentioned in this section.
 Each directory has its own `README.md` file that describes the contents in more detail.